-The procedure is performed in the catheter laboratory, making hospitalization necessary The patient does not feel any pain during the procedure, but only a warmth spreading across the entire body during the few seconds of the injection of a radio-opaque substance.
-Under normal circumstances, the procedure is short, lasting only 5 to 10 minutes.
+The procedure is performed in the catheter laboratory, making hospitalization necessary.
+The patient does not feel any pain during the procedure, but only a warm sensation spreading across the entire body during the few seconds of the injection of a radio-opaque substance.
+Under normal circumstances the procedure is short, lasting only 5 to 10 minutes.

 It has an extremely low mortality rate when conducted by experienced personnel in experienced centers (< 0.1%).

 After the procedure, the patient needs to be monitored for 2 to 6 hours in the hospital.

 Wrist Angiography: Angiography plays a key role in the diagnosis of cardiovascular diseases.
 With the help of recent developed technologies, it can be done from the wrist instead of the inguinal region.
 If constriction exists in the veins in the inguinal region or if the inguinal region is not suitable due to excessive weight, wrist angiography is preferred.

 It can be used in 99 percent of patients.
 Vein complications in the patient are observed only very rarely.
 Following the procedure, the patient is able to sit, walk around and eat.
 The patient can return to his/her daily life within the same day.